Q. How often does the Board meet?

 Q. How many board members are there and who are they?

-A. The Board has between 15-30 members.
-Board members are elected to their positions, but the Chair is given the opportunity to appoint two members for one year terms.
-The bylaws require that there be at least 50% advocate members on the Board with the remaining members being professional members.
+A. The Board has between 15-30 elected members.
+The Chair is allowed to appoint two members for one-year terms.
+The bylaws require that there be at least 50 percent advocate members on the Board with the remaining members being professional members.

 Q. How long would I serve if I am elected or appointed?